LouGrimal/Misalignments-SHCI/README.md

 ### 1) General structure

-Here is the structure I advise you to follow to add an misalignment to the issue tab:
+Here is the structure I suggest you follow to add a misalignment to the "Issues" tab:

 * Context of identification
 * Technical system observed